 Set the card sorting type (open vs. closed)

 With Maze, you can run both open and closed card sorts.
+Hybrid card sorting is not currently supported — if this is something you'd be interested in, please let our team know!

 - Closed: Testers group cards into predefined categories.
 This method works well at later stages of a project, as it allows you to evaluate whether already established terminology and structures are intuitive to your users.